 In other words, it depends on both on its capacity and how often it is used, though once a year is not uncommon.

-Other then that, there are additives that can be added to the system to help keep things running smoothly.
+Other than that, there are additives that can be added to the system to help keep things running smoothly.
 However, there is widespread disagreement over the usefulness of such products.

 You perhaps, therefore, are best advised to simply empty your tank regularly and avoid placing foreign objects down the toilet.
 This may, in fact, be the only maintenance that’s required over the lifetime of the tank.

 - Natural cleaner eliminates odours and cleans septic tanks

 - Each tablet contains over 75 billion beneficial bacteria